piglatiao/Jailbreaks/Gemini/2.5/README.md

 ## Info
+### Pyrite 3 Beta
+- Increased power further, shortened it a bit, about 500 tokens.
+Made this in a rush, only tested in Gem.

 ### Pyrite 2 Beta
 - Shorter *and* stronger than "full version" - recommend using this version
 - Works as direct message in web app again